 With most employers’ commercial insurance policies governed by the carrier’s underwriting guidelines, proven workplace drug use—on-the-job or off-duty—would most certainly have the potential to place any claims under close scrutiny, raise premiums, and/or even nullify employers’ coverages.

 This is an understandable concern for both employers and employees.
-However, the fact remains that working citizens who use marijuana legally, off the clock, and outside the workplace, should have the right to do so.
+However, the fact remains that working citizens who use cannabis legally, off the clock, and outside the workplace, should have the right to do so.
 While employers feel drug screens help identify drug abuse in the workplace and create a safer working environment—implementation of such policies are also viewed as discriminatory.

 When employers take adverse action against employees based on drug use, the Americans with Disabilities Act (ADA) doesn’t currently protect employees or applicants who engage in the use of illegal drugs.
-The ADA defines ‘illegal drug use’ by reference to the Federal Controlled Substances Act, which continues to classify marijuana as a Schedule I illegal narcotic.
+The ADA defines ‘illegal drug use’ by reference to the Federal Controlled Substances Act, which continues to classify cannabis as a Schedule I illegal narcotic.

 Handling the inconsistency between federal and state law